 Drinking Culture In Vietnam

 Drinking is a popular thing in Vietnamese culture.
 If you compare the prices of beer in Vietnam and nearby countries like Thailand, you will see that beer in Vietnam is much cheaper.

 Vietnamese usually cheer many times.
-They can take any reasons just to cheer and have fun together.
-When they say ‘1, 2, 3, cheers!’, usually a person in the group will shout out loud and everyone else can follow.
+They can take any reason just to cheer and have fun together.
+When they say ‘1, 2, 3, cheers!’, usually, a person in the group will shout out loud, and everyone else can follow.

-When Vietnamese people cheer, they rarely look into each other’s eyes.
+When saying Cheers in Vietnamese, the locals rarely look into each other’s eyes.
 Probably they are too shy to do that.
 But in general, you can still have fun and a good time with them.

-Now you can go party and practice new Vietnamese phrases you just learned.
+Now you can go party and practice the new phrases for Cheers in Vietnamese you just learned.
 You can also learn Vietnamese with the Ling app before or after the party as well 😉